Get E-Book

 sourceMap: true,

-The programmatic API also clarifies the runtime order.
-TypeScript support is a source-preparation step.
-It happens before JavaScript compilation, linking, and evaluation.
-Once the source has been prepared, the rest of Node's loaders do the work they already did for JavaScript files.
+The programmatic API also makes the runtime order clear.
+TypeScript support prepares source before JavaScript compilation, linking, and evaluation.
+Once the source is prepared, Node's existing loaders do the rest.

-That makes the API a sharp fit for small controlled tools: a config runner, a migration script, a code-generation helper that needs to execute user-owned TypeScript snippets.
-It is a poor fit for project-wide compilation because project-wide compilation needs graph awareness, checker state, output policy, and usually declaration behavior.
-The API takes one string.
+That makes the API a good fit for small controlled tools - a config runner, a migration script, or a code-generation helper that executes user-owned TypeScript snippets.
+It is a poor fit for project-wide compilation because project-wide compilation needs graph awareness, checker state, output rules, and often declaration behavior.
+This API takes one string.

 The Compile Cache Path